 Slump in demand for commodities

-- Fall in commodity prices, as a result of decrease in demand, would deter mining investments, thereby leading to mine expansion stoppages
+- Fall in commodity prices, as a result of a decrease in demand, would deter mining investments, thereby leading to mine expansion stoppages.

 High dependence on labor

-- Mines are characterized by low degree of mechanization.
-Labor spend constitutes around 35 to 40 percent of the direct mining cost
+- Mines are characterized by a low degree of mechanization.
+Labor spend constitutes around 35 to 40 percent of the direct mining cost.